Library Fact Sheets

 Printable Fact Sheet

 WELCOME TO THE 21st SPACE WING

-The 21st Space Wing, commanded by Col. Chris Crawford and headquartered at Peterson Air Force Base, Colo., is the Air Force's only organization providing missile warning and space control to unified commanders and combat forces worldwide.
+The 21st Space Wing, headquartered at Peterson Air Force Base, Colo., is the Air Force's only organization providing missile warning and space control to unified commanders and combat forces worldwide.

-We are located in eight countries, crossing 12 time zones, consisting of five groups, wing staff agencies, and 40 units at 34 locations.
+We are located in seven countries, crossing 13 time zones, consisting of five groups, wing staff agencies, and 38 units at 21 locations.
 We literally cover the world with our operations.

 The 21st SW provides missile warning and space control to North American Aerospace Defense Command and U.S. Strategic Command through a network of command and control units and ground based sensors operated by geographically separated units around the world.

 THE WING ...

 Provides early warning of strategic and theater ballistic missile attacks and foreign space launches.